Chesil Beach: Second World War defences

-The Fleet Lagoon
+The Fleet

 From West Bay to Cliff End the beach is piled up against the cliff.
-At Cliff End a hollow forms behind the beach and at Abbotsbury a stretch of saline (or brackish) water called the Fleet Lagoon begins.
+At Cliff End a hollow forms behind the beach and at Abbotsbury a stretch of saline (or brackish) water called the Fleet lagoon begins.
 This is up to 3m in depth.
 The Fleet is home to many wading birds and Abbotsbury Swannery, and fossils can be found in the sand and mud.
 The Fleet connects to Portland Harbour at Ferry Bridge.
 Initially a ferry boat was used to connect Portland to the mainland, until the first bridge was constructed in 1839.
 An iron bridge replaced this in 1896, and this was in turn replaced with a concrete bridge in 1985.

-Both Chesil Beach and the Fleet Lagoon are a Site of Special Scientific Interest, and the view of the beach from Abbotsbury has been voted by Country Life magazine as Britain's third best view.
+Both Chesil Beach and the Fleet are a Site of Special Scientific Interest, and the view of the beach from Abbotsbury has been voted by Country Life magazine as Britain's third best view.

 An arrangement of nets and poles to lure ducks into a closed area of netting is a duck decoy located within Abbotsbury Swannery.
 It was originally installed to provide food for the local monks, but is now used to catch ducks for ringing.
 It may be the oldest surviving decoy in England.
 Located in the Upper Fleet, within Abbotsbury Swannery, is Bum Point, and adjacent to this is an artificial island known as Tern Island, which was created to provide a nesting site for common terns.

 The lagoon is a designated bass nursery area, and the species are frequently seen on an underwater camera connected to the Chesil Beach Visitor Centre.
 Accordingly, angling for the fish is only permitted in the lower Fleet area, from the Narrows to Ferrybridge, and only from the shore and even this has been discouraged by the Southern-IFCA (Inshore Fisheries and Conservation Authority) as a conservation measure.
 A shallow draft boat, named the Fleet Observer, featuring a transparent bottom, takes visitors around the lower Fleet to observe the wildlife above and below the water.